EddieDover/fvtt-party-sheet/README.md

 The original intent of this module was to provide a 'party view' feature that I found missing when I first started using [FoundryVTT](https://www.foundryvtt.com) instead of [Fantasy Grounds](https://www.fantasygrounds.com).
 It will be updated with features that I personally want or need, or are requested of me by some poor soul.
 Several templates for various systems have been created, and more are already in the works with even more planned.

-If you create a template, please submit it via email, Discord or GitHub as a Pull Request, and we will include it in future updates with full credit.
+If you create a template, please submit it via email or GitHub as a Pull Request, and we will include it in future updates with full credit.

 ## Features
 - Adds a 'Party Sheet' similar to that provided by Fantasy Grounds.
 Just click the Party Sheet icon on the Tokens Controls sub-menu.